Luis Raúl Torres Cruz

-Luis Raúl Torres Cruz (born March 5, 1960, in San Juan, Puerto Rico) is a Puerto Rican independent politician formerly affiliated with the Popular Democratic Party (PPD).
+Luis Raúl Torres Cruz (born May,27 1960) is a Puerto Rican independent politician formerly affiliated with the Popular Democratic Party (PPD).
 He is a member of the Puerto Rico House of Representatives since 2000, representing the 2nd District.
 He served as Minority Leader for the PDP in the House of Representatives from 2012 to 2013, following the resignation of Héctor Ferrer.

 Early years and studies

-Luis Raúl Torres Cruz was born in San Juan on March 5, 1960.
+Luis Raúl Torres Cruz was born in San Juan on May 27, 1960.

 Torres began his studies at the University of Puerto Rico at Bayamón with the intention to complete a Bachelor's degree in Political Science.
 However, he transferred later to the Interamerican University of Puerto Rico where he completed a bachelor's degree in Business Management.

 Professional career

 From 1981 to 1982, Torres worked as Administrative Officer of the Public Relations Division of the Teachers Association of Puerto Rico.

 Political career

 Torres first ran for the House at the 1996 general elections, but lost to Edwin Mundo from the PNP.
 He ran again on 2000 and won, defeating Mundo this time.

 After being elected again in 2008, Torres was selected by his party as the House Minority Whip.
 In February 2012, he succeeded Héctor Ferrer as Minority Leader after Ferrer's resignation.

 Torres was reelected in 2012 and again in 2016 and 2020.
 On 4 May 2022 Torres Cruz notified Popular Democratic Party leadership that he would be breaking from the PDP delegation and continue as an independent representative.